MarHayat/TreeShapeVAE/README.md

 "tab_species.csv" shows the distribution of the species across the clusters.
 For example, column 1 shows the distribution of the Acinetobacter across the 9 clusters.
 The some of each row shows the numbers of subtrees at each cluster.

 "metadata.csv" contains the metadata (including time and location) corresponding to each tip of the trees.
 I used this metadata to generate "all_loc_region.csv" and "all_date.csv".

+"fullMetadata.csv", three columns : cluster number, ID and location are added to "metadata.csv"! fullTreeStats.csv, which contains the unnormalized statistics for all trees

+"fullTreeStatsNormalized.csv" contains normalized tree shape statistics for all the tree.

+"fullTreeStatsTested.csv" contains the results of the statistical tests.

+"fullTreeStatsNormalizedTested.csv" contains the results of the statistical tests for normalized statistics.

+"Stats.R" the script to compute the statistical tests and the related tables.